 Badger Facts – Characteristics

-6 – All the various species of badgers look very similar, apart from tail length; they all have short, fat bodies, short legs (for digging), long heads with small ears, black faces with white markings, gray bodies with a light stripe the full length, light stomachs and dark legs (although some are more brown than grey in the body).
+6 – All the various species of badgers look very similar, apart from tail length; they all have short, fat bodies, short legs (for digging), long heads with small ears, black faces with white markings, gray bodies with a light stripe the full length, light stomachs and dark legs (although some are browner than grey in colour).
 Tail lengths vary between species; some are very short, while in others, especially the ferret-badgers, they are up to 20 inches (51 cm) long.
 The animals vary in size, too, from the little ferret-badgers at around 9.1-11 kg (20-24 lb) up to the European badger at around 18 kg (40 lb) in weight and 90 cm (35 inches) in length.

 7 – Badgers’ jaws are muscled in such a way as to make dislocation pretty much impossible – thus they can hang on to anything with phenomenal strength and grim tenacity, but this does mean that movements of the jaw are limited to straight up/down OR left/right, with no play between the two directions.

 8 – Although officially carnivores, badgers are actually omnivores, meaning they’ll eat pretty much anything that comes their way; from insects, grubs and earthworms, to small animals of all sorts, birds, roots and fruit.
 The Honey Badger will eat honey (surprise!), also porcupines and snakes; they’ll even climb trees to reach the bees’ nests.
-American Badgers catch their prey by digging, and can tunnel after them with remarkable speed.
-Badgers have even been known to become drunk after eating rotting and fermenting fruit!
+American Badgers catch their prey by digging and can tunnel after them with remarkable speed.
+Badgers have even been known to become tipsy after eating rotting and fermenting fruit!

 Badger Facts – Behaviour

 10 – Most are not usually aggressive creatures, but they will use their great strength to defend themselves and particularly their young, to the death, often fighting off much larger animals such as bears and wolves.
 This led to the practice of ‘badger baiting’ where badgers were set to fight dogs and other larger animals for so-called ‘sport’.
-Badger baiting has long been illegal in Britain but is known to still happen on occasion.
+Badger baiting has long been illegal in Britain since 1930 but is known to still happen on occasion.

 11 – The weight of a badger changes seasonally, as they build up fat reserves between spring and autumn, in preparation for effectively hibernating over the worst of the winter.
 The heaviest recorded badger was a European boar at 27.2 kg (60 lb), but unverified claims have been made of up to 7 kg (15 lb) more.